yanni-nadur/api-pedidos/README.md

 ## Endpoints

+A Postman collection file is available on the project root!

 ### Authentication

 #### Create Token (Required for any API method, using the Header: Key = Authorization and Value = Bearer YOUR_TOKEN)